klvoje/Voje-research-group/content/home/welcome.md

   columns: "1"
   background:
     image: ""
+    image_darken: 0
 hero_media: welcome.jpg
 ---

-The Voje lab seek to understand the nature and drivers of phenotypic evolution on short and long timescales, including  the relative importance of constraints and adaptation in shaping organisms.
+The Voje lab seek to understand the nature and drivers of phenotypic evolution on short and long timescales.

+What is the relative importance of constraints and adaptation in shaping organisms?

+How relevant is microevolution in explaining macroevolutionary patterns?